Maggie Wilderotter Chairman and Chief Executive Officer

 He earned a bachelor's degree in marine engineering from the State University of New York Maritime College at Fort Schuyler, and holds an M.B.A. from the University of Phoenix.

 In October 2013, he was appointed a Trustee of The Committee for Economic Development, a nonprofit, nonpartisan, business-led, public policy organization.
 In December 2013, Mr. McCarthy was elected to the Board of Trustees of Sacred Heart University in Fairfield, Connecticut.
+He is also a member of the Western Connecticut Health Network Corporate Advisory Council.

 John M. Jureller Executive Vice President and Chief Financial Officer